Cache and retrieve structured LLM extractions with CortexDB and Instructor.

 from cortexdb import Cortex

-from cortexdb_instructor import remember_extraction, recall_extractions
+from cortexdb_instructor import remember_extraction, recall_extraction

-cortex = Cortex(base_url="http://localhost:3141")
+cortex = Cortex(base_url="https://api.cortexdb.ai")

 class OrderDetails(BaseModel):